yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-017_Invalid_Email_Format_Forgot_Password.md

 ---

 ## Expected Result
-- The system should display an appropriate validation message indicating that the email format is invalid
+- The system should display a validation message indicating that the email format is invalid
 - The remaining form fields should remain blocked or disabled